When Cheap Labour Disappears

 4.1 Economic Restructuring and Inflationary Pressures

 One of the most immediate consequences of rising labor costs in developing economies is the upward pressure on prices for goods and services in Western markets.
 Companies that once relied on low-cost offshore production are now facing increased expenses.
-For example, smartphone prices rose ~$50 by 2020, with ongoing increases of ~2% annually projected (McKinsey, 2020).
+The U.S. Bureau of Labor Statistics recorded annual apparel price increases exceeding 5% in both 2021 and 2022, reversing decades of falling or flat clothing prices that had been sustained by low-cost imports (BLS, 2023).
+Similarly, average new-vehicle transaction prices rose by nearly $10,000 between early 2020 and late 2022, driven in part by semiconductor shortages rooted in concentrated Asian supply chains (Cox Automotive, 2023).
 This inflationary pressure can erode the purchasing power of Western consumers and may necessitate adjustments in monetary policy.

 Moreover, the need to restructure supply chains, diversify sourcing, or bring production closer to home (reshoring) requires substantial investment.
 Companies must reassess their operational strategies, logistical networks, and production technologies, which can lead to increased capital expenditures and potentially reduce short-term profitability.